 The Center for Reproductive Rights filed a lawsuit on April 2, 2014, on behalf of five Texas clinics and three physicians and their patients, challenging the ASC and admitting privileges requirements.
 The abortion providers represented by the Center are challenging these laws because the regulatory burdens they impose will dramatically reduce the number and geographic distribution of medical facilities in the State where women can access safe abortion, while providing no benefit to abortion patients whatsoever.
 The restrictions create barriers to safe and legal abortion that unduly burden women’s right to access abortion services, in violation of the 14th Amendment to the U.S. Constitution.

-The admitting privileges requirement has been in effect since October 31, 2013, and the ASC requirement was scheduled to take effect on September 1, 2014.
-After an expedited trial, the federal district court blocked enforcement of the measures on August 29, 2014, finding both requirements, independently and collectively, impose an unconstitutional undue burden on women's access to abortion in violation of the 14th Amendment to the U.S. Constitution.
+The admitting privileges requirement both took effect and, after an expedited trial, the federal district court blocked enforcement of the measures on August 29, 2014, finding both requirements, independently and collectively, impose an unconstitutional undue burden on women’s access to abortion in violation of the 14th Amendment to the U.S. Constitution.

 On October 2, 2014, the U.S. Court of Appeals for the Fifth Circuit issued a ruling that would allow both laws to be enforced while the case moved forward, but the U.S. Supreme Court lifted that stay in large part on October 14, 2014, prohibiting the enforcement of the ASC requirement statewide and prohibiting enforcement of the admitting privileges requirement against the plaintiffs’ clinics in McAllen and El Paso.